gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 SSL Certificates
 ^^^^^^^^^^^^^^^^

-The default mode for {morpheus} is to setup the web tier using encryption to provide secure access to {morpheus} over Transport Layer Security (TLS). {morpheus} will generate self-signed certificates if no certificate is provided in the configuration file.
+The default mode for |morpheus| is to setup the web tier using encryption to provide secure access to |morpheus| over Transport Layer Security (TLS). |morpheus| will generate self-signed certificates if no certificate is provided in the configuration file.
 To provide your own
 certificate: